 6. Ensuring Accuracy of Personal Information.

-The Foundation ensures personal information is accurate, complete and as upto-date as necessary for the purposes for which it is to be used.
-We encourage individuals to review, correct and update personal information previously provided to the Foundation, by contacting us at (306) 655-8415, email@example.com or Saskatoon City Hospital Foundation Inc., 701 Queen Street, Saskatoon, SK, S7K 0M7.
+The Foundation ensures personal information is accurate, complete and as up-to-date as necessary for the purposes for which it is to be used.
+We encourage individuals to review, correct and update personal information previously provided to the Foundation, by contacting us at (306) 655-8489, email@example.com or Saskatoon City Hospital Foundation Inc., 701 Queen Street, Saskatoon, SK, S7K 0M7.

 Donors who request that their name and/or amount of the gift not be publicly released shall remain anonymous.